 3. Yahtzee

 Yahtzee is great entertainment for those who love playing dice games.
-It was designed and created by Milton Bradley, and first marketed by the National Association Service of Toledo (Ohio) as Yatzie.
-It is currently owned by Hasbro, the same manufacturing company that produces Scrabble and Monopoly.
+It was designed and created by Milton Bradley and first marketed by the National Association Service of Toledo (Ohio) as Yatzie.
+Hasbro, the same manufacturing company that produces Scrabble and Monopoly, currently owns it.

-The game has one simple objective, and that is to score points by making specific combinations.
-You have to roll the dice to create the combos, and you need to be careful for the dice to stay in the box.
-There are 13 rounds per game, and after each round the players have to choose which scoring categories they should use.
+The game has a straightforward objective, and that is to score points by making specific combinations.
+You have to roll the dice to create the combos and be careful for the dice to stay in the box.
+There are 13 rounds per game, and after each round, the players have to choose which scoring categories they should use.

 Yahtzee is often recommended for older people because it keeps the brain sharp and prevents age-related cognitive decline.